AZ-400: Designing and Implementing Microsoft DevOps Solutions

 • Personal Access Tokens (PATs)

-The image is a diagram showing the capabilities of GitHub Apps, including accessing organizations and user accounts, repositories, performing actions, and responding to events.
+The image is a diagram illustrating the capabilities of GitHub Apps, showing they can interact with organizations, access repositories, perform actions, and respond to events.

 Creating a GitHub App

-2. Click on GitHub Apps and then New GitHub App.
+2. Select GitHub Apps and click New GitHub App.

-3. Provide the required details such as the app name, URL, and callback URL.
+3. Provide the App name, homepage URL, and callback URL.

-5. Save the app and generate the private key needed for authentication.
+5. Save and download the private key for authentication.

-The image shows a screenshot of the GitHub developer settings interface, specifically focusing on creating a GitHub App, with options for GitHub Apps, OAuth Apps, and personal access tokens.
+The image shows a section of a GitHub interface for creating a GitHub App, with options for GitHub Apps, OAuth Apps, and personal access tokens.
+It includes a button to create a new GitHub App and links to developer documentation.

-The image is a diagram titled "Authenticating With a GitHub App," showing two steps: using a private key to authenticate and generating a JSON Web Token (JWT).
+The image illustrates the process of authenticating with a GitHub app, highlighting the use of a private key and generating a JSON Web Token (JWT).

 payload = {